-- A FIRM (Flood Insurance Rate Map) is the official map that shows Special Flood Hazard Areas (SFHA) and the risk premium zones applicable to a community.
-Risk zones indicated on FIRMs provide a basis for establishing flood insurance coverage premium rates offered through the National Flood Insurance Program (NFIP)
+- A FIRM (also referred to as a flood map) is the official map that shows Special Flood Hazard Areas (SFHA) and the risk premium zones applicable to a community.
+Risk zones indicated on a FIRM provide a basis for establishing flood insurance coverage premium rates offered through the National Flood Insurance Program (NFIP).

-In addition to preliminary data, Letter of Map Revisions (LOMRs) in the public appeals period will also be made available for view on the FEMA Map Service Center (MSC) website, located under the community’s effective FIRM.
+In addition to preliminary data, Letter of Map Revision (LOMRs) in the public appeals period will also be made available for view on the MSC, located under the community’s effective FIRM.
 Prior to a LOMR becoming effective, stakeholders are provided a 90-day appeal period in which they can appeal information contained within the LOMR.

 The preliminary data webpages listed above undergo periodic maintenance.
 If you are unable to access your community’s preliminary data through these channels, please visit this alternate site.

 The release of preliminary data is an important step in a community’s flood mapping lifecycle.
-There are several benefits for citizens and professionals in viewing their community’s preliminary data before it becomes an effective FIRM:
+There are several benefits for the public and professionals in viewing their community’s preliminary data before it becomes an effective FIRM: